Shri-Krishan-Pandey/Music-recommendation-system/README.md

 # Music-recommendation-system
- A music recommendation system which will recommend songs whenever you play a song similar to the song played.
+ A music recommendation system which will recommend songs whenever you play a song (similar to the song played).